 • The high levels of unintended pregnancy and unplanned births in Uganda can be attributed primarily to nonuse of contraceptives by women who do not want a child soon.

-• Married women’s use of modern contraceptives has increased significantly in recent years, nearly doubling (from 14% to 26%) between 2000 and 2011.1,7 However, modern contraceptive use remains too low to address the high rate of unintended pregnancy.
+• Married women’s use of modern contraceptives has increased significantly since 2000, nearly doubling (from 18% to 26%) between 2000 and 2011.1,5 However, modern contraceptive use remains too low to address the high rate of unintended pregnancy.

 …AND UNMET NEED FOR MODERN METHODS IS HIGH

-• In 2011, the proportion of married women who had an unmet need for contraception—that is, they did not want a child soon or wanted to stop childbearing altogether, but were not using any type of contraceptive—was one in three, among the highest levels in Sub-Saharan Africa.1
+• In 2011, the proportion of married women who had an unmet need for modern contraception—that is, they did not want a child soon or wanted to stop childbearing altogether, but were either not practicing contraception or were using a traditional method—was one in three, among the highest levels in Sub-Saharan Africa.1

-• Despite their higher levels of contraceptive use, sexually active unmarried women have even higher levels of unmet need for contraception (43%) than do married women (33%), which may reflect unmarried women’s stronger motivation to avoid pregnancy.1
+• Despite their higher levels of contraceptive use, sexually active unmarried women have even higher levels of unmet need for modern contraception (43%) than do married women (34%), which may reflect unmarried women’s stronger motivation to avoid pregnancy.1,9

 • Unmet need is higher among rural, less educated and poor women than among women who live in urban areas, have at least a secondary education or are better off economically, respectively.1

 • There are many reasons why women do not use contraceptives.
 Lack of access to family planning services and information is often a barrier—rural women with unmet need for contraception are more than twice as likely as their urban counterparts to cite lack of access as a reason for not using contraceptives.1

 • Male partners also may influence whether a woman will practice contraception.
 One qualitative study found that some Ugandan men believed that contraceptives can cause health problems, such as infertility and cancer, while others felt that contraceptive use might cause women to have extramarital affairs.6